What are ‘Back of Boat’ sales?

 Can I use Registered Receiver scales to weigh ‘back of boat’ lobsters?

-- Yes, fishers are permitted to use scales owned by Registered Receivers to weigh the ‘back of boat’ lobsters consignment; so long as the scales are located outside of the building, the Master remains in control of the containers.
+- Yes, fishers are permitted to use scales owned by Registered Receivers to weigh the back of boat lobsters consignment; so long as the scales are located outside of the building, and the Master remains in control of the containers.
 Fishers are permitted to consign up to 50 back of boat lobsters to a registered receiver per trip.

 Can ‘back of boat’ lobsters be transported by someone else?

 - Yes, a person transporting ‘back of boat’ lobster must have a receipt, transport docket or other documentation regarding the rock lobster in the person’s actual possession.